Do you regularly feel overwhelmed or stressed by all the things?

 We must be serious about inviting God into our lives through spiritual habits.
 These are repeated practices that connect us to God.

 Philippians 4:6-7 tells us the spiritual habit of prayer and gratitude are peace giving:

 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and minds in Jesus Christ.”

 But other spiritual habits like silence, fasting, confession, slowing, and self-examination can also connect us to God and bring the fruit of peace.

 Spiritual habits are the long-game solution for overcoming thinking or circumstances that rob you of peace.

 If you want to go deeper in your spiritual habits, we want to help.
-You can download a free copy of our Spiritual Habits Builder now.
-It will help you find habits that address your needs, make a plan for practicing them, and help you stick with them.
+You can download a free copy of our Spiritual Habits Starter Guide now.

 Scripture tells us we can be transformed when our thinking our renewed (Romans 12:2).
 Take charge of your thinking and take your thinking to God.
 He loves you and wants to help you find his peace.